-• A supporter care manager may need to have the skills to talk to supporters on social media.
+- a supporter care manager should have the skills to talk to supporters on social media;

-• A marketing or fundraising officer may need to be able to design and manage an email campaign.
+- a marketing or fundraising officer should be able to design and manage an email campaign;

-• A campaigner may need to know how to create online journeys and manage online actions.
+- a campaigner should know how to create online supporter journeys and manage online actions;

 Salary grades can be an obstacle for recruiting digital talent.
 Grades need to keep pace with the digital shift in the job market.
-Otherwise, it can be difficult to attract the right people.
+Otherwise, it can be difficult to attract the people with the right digital skills and knowledge and the commitment to the organisation.

 Digital capacity can be developed through the recruitment of new people or through staff development and training.